deobald/deobald.ca/src/content/essays/2024-12-09-optimistic-computing.md

 the moment I heard it and I've abused it on every product I've built since.

 So much is bundled into this idea.
-_It Just Works_ is home here; you don't get to give your users a manual or a How-To or a README or a Quickstart.
+_It Just Works_ is at home here; you don't get to give your users a manual or a How-To or a README or a Quickstart.
 There can't be a cluster to stand up with 15 lines of boilerplate or _just a little glue code_ or a YAML file to edit if you only have one minute.
 Setup for systems like this is "push the power button to turn it on."
 Bam.
 You're there.